If your landlord has not returned your security deposit, the law in New Jersey gives you clear options.

 You can follow the process manually.

-Or you can use a version that already has:
+Or you can use a version that already includes:

 - correct legal framing